netburg/hello-world/README.md

 ## Question 15
 Please design a program that can realize the following:
 "Please input your password:******
- Don't input "*", you have 3 times left!Please input your password:***IloveYou
+ Don't input "*", you have 3 times left!Please input your password: ***IloveYou
- Don't input "*", you have 3 times left!Please input your password:okokok
+ Don't input "\*", you have 3 times left!Please input your password: okokok
 Incorrerct password!!
-You have 2 times left!Please input your password:okfine
+You have 2 times left!Please input your password: okfine
 Incorrerct password!!
-You have 1 times left!Please input your password:github
+You have 1 times left!Please input your password: github
 Correct.
 The program is starting...
 ## Answer 15
     temp=input('Please input your password:')